edHortonEDF/StructuralSurrogate3D/README.md

 **Single Element Formulation**

 Consider a single beam element with 2 nodes.
 This element has 8 degrees of freedom at each node which allow for a 6 dimensional stress tensor to be calculated for any given applied load or displacement.
-The 8 degrees of freedom are linked by considering each element as three 3D beams as shown in Figure 2 1.
-Figure 2 1: Figure showing one element and the beams it is made of.
-The dofs for one end of the beam are given.

 The three beams correspond to an axial beam with 4 degrees of freedom ($u_{xx},u_{xy},u_{xz},\theta_{xz}$), a transverse beam ($u_{yy},\theta_{yz}$), and an out-of-plane beam ($u_{zz},\theta_{zx}$).
 The forces applied to an element, f_{e},can be related to the resulting deflections and rotations, u_e, via the element stiffness matrix, $k_e$, as follows: